Malachi Chapter Four

 Malachi 4:3

-'Then you will trample down the wicked; they will be ashes under the soles of your feet on the day when I do these things,' says the Lord Almighty.
+You will trample the wicked, they will be ashes under the soles of your feet on the day when I take action," says ADONAI-Tzva'ot.

 We will reign victorious with Jesus Christ and God has promised to put the enemy under our feet.
 Today, it seems like those who do evil have the upper hand but we can take comfort in this promise that, in due time, they will be dealt with.